 SummerQuest! is a state funded Summer Regional Governor's School with Fauquier, Rappahannock, Orange, Culpeper, and Madison as participating school systems.
 Fauquier County is the fiscal agent and Ladona Gorham is the school's Director.

 Identified gifted students in grades 5, 6, and 7 in all of the participating counties are mailed application packets mid-late February each year.
-Acceptance is highly competitive with Fauquier County being alloted 35 slots and historically receiving almost 90 applications each year.
+Acceptance is highly competitive with Fauquier County being allotted 35 slots and historically receiving almost 90 applications each year.
 Students are chosen to attend based on standardized test scores, teacher reccomendations, and an essay.
 Students must commit to attending the full two weeks of the program if chosen.

 The Governor's School (We try to avoid calling it a "camp" due to the academic nature of the program) runs M-Th for two weeks every July.
 A different theme is presented each year, with talented staff creating classes that fit the theme.
-Students are given class descriptions at the time of application and are asked to chose three of their favorites.
+Students are given class descriptions at the time of application and are asked to choose three of their favorites.
 Accepted students will be assigned to one of their three choices and will attend that class daily.
 Every day, students will rotate to one of the other classes to get a taste of what their peers are experiencing.

 The SQ day begins at 8:30am with dismissal at 2:45 each day.
 A field trip is usually planned for the first Thursday with a parent visitation day on the afternoon of the last day.